Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: MMHE Benchmark

-The dataset construction process consists of three steps: 1) Source selection, which selects source text-image pairs for each task; 2) Target generation, which creates target texts to be evaluated using state-of-the-art VLMs; and 3) Human expert evaluation, which assesses the quality of the target texts.
+The benchmark construction process consists of three steps: 1) Source selection, which selects source text-image pairs; 2) Target generation, which creates target texts to be evaluated using state-of-the-art VLMs; and 3) Human expert evaluation, which assesses the quality of the target texts.

 \paragraph{Source selection.} We selected the following four datasets: RefCOCO \cite{kazemzadeh-etal-2014-referitgame} for REG, OK-VQA \cite{Marino2019OKVQAAV} for VQA, VisualMRC \cite{VisualMRC2021} for VDU, and MSCOCO \cite{Lin2014MicrosoftCC} for IC.
 We randomly sampled 100 instances from the validation or test subset of each dataset.